zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 Call me Xenophon.
 This is a tribute to my friend and teacher Socrates, the wisest man in Cyber-Athens.

-The word choice is deliberate.
+The choice of adjective is deliberate.
 Socrates is not the most quick-witted, nor the most knowledgable, nor the most savvy.
 Rather, the nature of his peculiar talent is this: _he knows what he doesn't know._

 Most people don't.
 At least, I don't.
 All too often, when asked, "Do you get what I'm saying?", I reply, "I think so" with perfect sincerity, only realizing later that I was deluding myself—that I could not have paraphrased my interlocutor's ideas, let alone explained where I agreed or disagreed with them.
 In retrospect (and _only_ in retrospect), it's clear that I didn't want to disrupt the harmonious give-and-take flow of social exchange, that I feared being seen as foolish or obstinate for having the temerity to say, "No, I don't understand"—and to continue standing by that _No_ should understanding not be forthcoming.